Bypass spam filtering for an email address or domain in Office 365

 • Select Should not have been blocked (False positive)

-• Wait for the verdict from Microsoft.
-Once the analysis has been completed you will see the sender is added to the Tenant Allow/Block list.
+• Wait for Microsoft’s verdict.
+Once the analysis has been completed, you will see that the sender has been added to the Tenant Allow/Block list.
 You can check the status from Email & collaboration > Policies & rules > Threat policies > Tenant Allow/Block Lists.

-I understand that creating a Tenant Allow list is not that straightforward and quick process.
-However, thats the recommended option by Microsoft.
-If you do not want to use Option 1, then you can create a Transport rule in Exchange Online to bypass SPAM filtering checks for a sender or domain.
+I understand that setting up a Tenant Allow list may not be straightforward or quick, although Microsoft recommends the approach.
+If you prefer not to use Option 1, you can alternatively create a Transport rule in Exchange Online to bypass SPAM filtering checks for a specific sender or domain.

-To create a Transport rule or mail flow rule in Exchange Online, Please follow below steps:
+To create a Transport rule in Exchange Online, follow these steps:

 • Go to Mail flow > Rules > click on + Add a rule.

-• Set below rule conditions and click Next.
-You should add more rule conditions if applicable to make it more strict.
-For example: If you know the IP address of the source email server then you should add another condition in “Apply this rule if” and provide a source email address IP address.
-This will make sure that this bypass SPAM filtering rule will only be applied for a particular email server only.
+• Configure the rule conditions below and click Next.
+If necessary, include additional rule conditions to enhance strictness.
+For instance, if you know the source email server’s IP address, you can add an extra condition in “Apply this rule if” and specify it.
+This will ensure that the bypass SPAM filtering rule is exclusively applied to a specific email server.

 • Name: Bypass <domainname> domain from SPAM filtering